Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Hot Air Balloons.md

 You could ask the kids to think of something powered by hot air (many get it straight away, some need a remarkable amount of prompting and loads say aeroplane...).

-To make a balloon fly:* Put the cardboard shield around the toaster, it's easiest if you turn it on first.
+To make a balloon fly:
+- Put the cardboard shield around the toaster, it's easiest if you turn it on first.
-- Put the bag over the shield, pull it all of the way down to the bottom (or, hold on to the top, and hold it about as high as possible - this way the top of the balloon is further from the heat source and less likely to melt and deform).
+- Put the bag over the shield, pull it most of the way down to the bottom (or, hold on to the top, and hold it about as high as possible - this way the top of the balloon is further from the heat source and less likely to melt and deform).
 - Let the air inside heat up and off it goes.